Pocket Review, Title Broadway Danny Rose, Studio MGM/UA, Rating 4.5,

 Danny finally gets a break with an aging Italian crooner, and from there the story gets crazy, with Mia Farrow taking an unlikely and great turn playing a mobsterâ€™s daughter.
 Danny Rose is my favorite Woody Allen character.

 Woody Allen has been a favorite for many years.
-Otherwise, my favorite Woody Allen movies are Take the Money and Run, Bananas, Love and Death, Annie Hall, Bullets Over Broadway, and recently Whatever Works, with Larry David.
-While I tend to prefer his more comedic efforts, he has done some fine work dramatically, and his last three movies are worth seeing.
+Otherwise, my favorite Woody Allen movies are Take the Money and Run, Bananas, Love and Death, Annie Hall, Bullets Over Broadway, and Hannah and Her Sisters..
+While I tend to prefer his more comedic efforts, he has done some fine work dramatically.

 If you want to succeed in show business, Danny advises you to remember your three S’s: Star, Smile, Strong.
 (Watch the clip at right to see Danny coaching his balloon-folding act.)